Face Your Self-Esteem Lies that You’re Feelings & End Them

 - Prove that your unique being is general just because you need it to be to assume it is feelings or emotions because you name or label feeling identities as general feelings.

-- Prove that you were ever able to surround and/or experience your entire self at once so that you could know it to rate or judge it as some feeling or emotion.
+- Prove that you were ever able to surround and experience your entire self at once so that you could know it to rate or judge it as some feeling or emotion.

 - Prove that you were able to stop time and your own flowing, your own process so that you could judge your self to be some static or past feeling?
 When did you capture your self as a feeling?

 - Show how you can now be your past feelings when they are obviously not here now but are only represented by distorted, incomplete, and subjective memories.

 - Prove that some feeling is your experience of your self.
 What happened to the sensations of your self without feelings?
 What are the feelings or emotions about if they are you and you have feelings or emotions about your self?

 - Where is the evidence that any feeling knows reality, knows all of it, knows enough truth to make any judgments?
 When does feeling perceive or sense under its own ability or power?

 - Prove that your feelings or emotions are the experiences that they claim you were and are.
 Can feelings or emotions be experiences or only limited, partial, and fragmented experiences, interpretations, or representations of them?
 If feelings or emotions are not the actual or real experiences, then what are you if you are feelings or emotions?

 - Prove that feelings or emotions–can know your being and your infinitely complex situation.
-Don’t feelings always have to isolate you from your situation in order to classify you as one of their kind?
+Don’t feelings always have to isolate you from your situation to classify you as one of their kind?
 Can or have you ever existed independently of your situation, environment, milieu, circumstances, or conditions?